supersimplesuper/docs/website/docs/software_partners/explanations/onboarding_templates/index.md

   }'
 ```

-This will present a UI that allows the creation and management of onboarding templates for that employer.
-You should place this embed in the appropriate employer setup or configuration portion of your software.
+This embed opens a UI where the employer can create and manage their onboarding templates.
+We recommend placing this embed in the employer configuration section of your app.

 ## Using an onboarding template

 Onboarding templates should be given to the onboarding session at the time of creation.
-They cannot be added to an onboarding session after it has been created.
-You can [query a list of available onboarding templates](https://swagger.superapi.com.au/#tag/employer_templates) which should be done in your UI at the point the onboarding session is being created.
-Then, when the employer has chosen a template, create the onboarding session itself passing a `template_id` field equal to the onboarding template that should be used for that session.
+Templates cannot be added to an onboarding session after it has been created.

+[Use the API to list available templates for an employer](https://swagger.superapi.com.au/#tag/employer_templates) when your employer is about to create a new onboarding session.
+Present these options in your UI for the employer to choose from.
+Once a template is selected, create the onboarding session via the API and include the chosen template’s ID in the `template_id` field of the payload.